 For many of us, area rugs are a significant investment in decor.
 They warm up and add color to our rooms.
 They provide soft places for game playing, movie watching, and slumber partying.
 But in order for rugs to last for years, they need to be maintained.
 And a big part of that maintenance is regular cleaning.

 Sure, you can send out a rug to be cleaned off-site by professionals—but it ain’t cheap.
-If you’re willing to put in some time and energy, however, it’s eminently possible to do a good job of cleaning your own rugs at home.
+If you’re willing to put in a weekend of work, however, it’s eminently possible to do a good job of cleaning a rug on your own at home.

 As an added benefit, you’ll have peace of mind knowing exactly what types of cleaners are being used on your rugs—knowledge that’s increasingly important to many, especially those with young children or chemical sensitivities.

-- Or, you can add a couple of capfuls of mild dish detergent to a bucket of warm water.
+- Or, you can add a couple of capfuls of mild liquid dish soap to a bucket of warm water.
 Do not use hot water, as it may shrink fibers or fade color.

-4. Rinse.
 Thoroughly rinse the rug with a garden hose, making sure the water is clear of soap suds before you finish.

-6. Dry.
 Lay the rug flat to dry.
 Once the top side is dry, flip it over so the bottom can dry as well.